 As a young pet grows, if the alignment isn’t just right due to bone abnormalities or laxity of the ligaments and muscles that hold the joint together, the misalignment causes wear and tear on the joint.
 Pups suffering from dysplasia typically have a very shallow socket and/or loose muscles and tendons.
 This allows the joint to work loose, which places abnormal stress and wear on the bones when they rub together and causes further joint degeneration and pain.
 Bones respond to stress by growing thicker, which makes the fit even worse.
 As the dog matures, this damage predisposes to arthritic changes and painful joints.

-Severe hip dysplasia may become noticeable as early as four months of age, but more typically is seen in the nine to twelve-month-old pup.
-The painful condition causes limping and favoring of limbs, difficulty rising, running or jumping.
-Dysplastic pups may exhibit an odd wavery gait when walking, and "bunny hop" when running which helps minimize joint stress.
-Stairs can prove a challenge to these dogs, and sore hips may prompt aggression causing the pup to snap or flinch when touched.
+Severe hip dysplasia may become noticeable as early as four months of age, but more typically is seen in pups aged 9 months to 1 year.
+The painful condition causes limping and favoring of limbs, difficulty rising, running, or jumping.
+Dysplastic pups may exhibit an odd wavery gait when walking and "bunny hop" when running, which helps minimize joint stress.
+Stairs can prove a challenge to these dogs, and sore hips may prompt aggression, causing the pup to snap or flinch when touched.

 However, there are degrees of severity.
 Some pups may show few to no signs at all and mild cases may go undiagnosed until the dog reaches middle age or older.
 How quickly or to what extent degeneration occurs is in part determined by the pup's activity level.
 While healthy, normal hips probably won't be adversely affected by hard work or exuberant play, the dog with mild to moderate hip dysplasia develops more severe signs more quickly when excessive stress is placed on these joints.
 Fortunately only a relatively small percentage of pets suffer the severest, crippling form of the disease.

 Outward signs may point to a problem, but for a conclusive diagnosis, X-rays are performed while the puppy is under anesthesia.
-The puppy is placed on his back and the veterinarian looks for the typical arthritic changes and subluxation (laxness) of the bone fit.
-Some changes may not be evident until the pup reaches two years old, and experts say there can be great changes from six to nine months to a year.
+The puppy is placed on its back and the veterinarian looks for the typical arthritic changes and subluxation (laxity) of the bone fit.
+Some changes may not be evident until the pup reaches 2 years old, and experts say there can be great changes from 6 to 9 months up to 1 year.

-That’s why OFA certification cannot be done prior to age two in dogs.
-The Orthopedic Foundation for Animals (OFA) provides a consulting service for purebred dog owners and breeders.
-OFA reviews hip X-rays provided by an owner to evaluate the dog's conformation and, when normal, certifies that fact.
+That’s why Orthopedic Foundation for Animals (OFA) certification cannot be done prior to age 2 in dogs.
+The OFA provides a consulting service for purebred dog owners and breeders where it reviews hip X-rays provided by an owner to evaluate the dog's conformation and, when normal, certifies that fact.

-The PennHip testing method, developed by Dr. Gail Smith, a veterinary orthopedic specialist at the University of Pennsylvania, also positions the pet on his back, but then fits a metal and acrylic form, called a “distracter,” between the animal’s hips.
+The PennHip testing method, developed by Dr. Gail Smith, a veterinary orthopedic specialist at the University of Pennsylvania, also positions the pet on its back, but then fits a metal and acrylic form, called a “distracter,” between the animal’s hips.
 This brace positions the pup’s rear legs sort of like a frog pose, to replicate what happens when standing.
 The resulting X-ray helps gauge the pet’s laxity score or “distraction index” and allows veterinarians to determine the degree of joint looseness even before bone changes from damage occur.
-Whatever laxity or looseness they have at four months, they’ll have for the rest of their life.
+Whatever laxity or looseness it has at 4 months, it’ll have for the rest of its life.

 Management of Hip Dysplasia